 Nor did we become overexcited by the the Medieval Palace or the Fusilier's Museum which both lacked colour and X Factor.
 Is it too much to ask for a strangled bloody prince to be left lying around?

 The White Tower at 9.30am.
-Notice the visitor numbers to the right.
+Notice the visitor numbers visible on the right.
 Two, and no queue to see the Crown Jewels.

 The White Tower (left) and line to see the Crown Jewels in the Waterloo Block.
-It's 12.30pm and a one hour queue - at least- to see the Royal bling.
+It's 12.30pm and a one hour queue - at least - to see the Royal bling thing.